 - Integration with Best Bike Split for detailed race day power-targeting by race section (advanced racing feature)

-- Starred segments from a STRAVA Premium account and linked and sync’d to the Elemnt and a phone is not required when you ride those segments to get your provisional time (later confirmed by STRAVA online)
+- Starred segments from a STRAVA Premium account and linked and sync’d to the Elemnt and a phone is not required when you ride those segments to get your provisional time – the exact time is confirmed later on STRAVA.

 - You wanna suffer?
-A premium STRAVA account gives you suffer score
+A premium STRAVA account gives you STRAVA’s Suffer Score

 - Routes can be ridden in reverse – a godsend which also avoids route duplication; back to start will do the route in reverse.